mbari-org/m3-quickstart/README.md

 git clone https://github.com/mbari-org/m3-quickstart.git

 # Start the web server, database, and VARS services
-# The first time it's run it takes a while.
+# The first time it's run, it takes a while.
 Be patient.
 cd m3-quickstart
 bin/docker_start.sh
 ```

+A default account is created as user: `admin`, pwd: `admin`.
+If an application asks for a configuration URL, it is typically `http://<server-running-m3-quickstarts-name>/config`.

 ## All the glorious details